Left Arrow

 2. Low user satisfaction / low engagement

 If people don’t like the product, can’t get it to work or are not getting the results they want from it, they simply stop using it.
 Getting what you want from an app is “user satisfaction”.
 The more satisfied they are, the more they’ll use it (engagement).
 Learn about low user engagement here and see how to calculate your app engagement rate.
-Then see how to increase app engagement and how to increase active users.
+Then see how to increase app engagement, as well as how to increase active users and how to optimise your UX for customer satisfaction.

 4. Poor onboarding experience